kolkhis/tech-notes/linux/redhat/labs.md

 Doing these labs will be a great way to get hands-on with the tools we'll be using in the RHCSA exam.

+!!! warning "Snapshots"

+    It is highly recommended to take a snapshot of your VM before starting any of these labs.
+    This will allow you to revert back to a clean state if you make a mistake.

 ## Configuring Apache Webserver SELinux Contexts

+This lab will have us set up and configure an Apache web server on a non-standard port, use a non-standard directory for web site files, and configure SELinux to make the Apache config work, as well as allow remote access.

 The lab scenario is as follows.